gurcharansinghh/html-css-assignment/README.md

-# web-assignment
+# html-css-assignment
-webpage composed of HTML and CSS
+webpage built using HTML and CSS

-Preview:-
+Its Preview is as follows:-

 ![My Image](webpage_preview.JPG)